Yes, No, Maybe

 • Maybe — We might implement it down the road, but either need more information or plan to, but can’t commit to it right now

-When it comes to feature development, I’ve always been a fan of “under promise, over deliver”.
-The worst place you can find yourself as a Product Manager is promising something to stakeholders (again, internal or external) that you’re unable to deliver, especially if they rely on you for it.
+Regarding feature development, I’ve always enjoyed “under promise, over-deliver” philosophy, and I bring that same approach to leading teams.
+The worst place you can find yourself as a leader is promising something to stakeholders (again, internal or external) that you cannot deliver, mainly if they rely on you for it.
+It’s human nature to avoid uncertainty, so it’s only natural for others to take interest in your direction, vision, and what they might expect down the line.

-Yes - “we’re doing that”
+Yes — ”We’re doing that.”

 For those features not on a team’s short-term roadmap, you have two choices:

-No - “we’re not doing that”
+No — ”We’re not doing that.”

-Maybe - “we might do that”
+Maybe — ”We might do that.”

-It sounds simple written out, but if you start from this point, when responding to feature requests, your answer should almost always be in the form of “we’re doing that”, “we’re not doing that”, or “we might do that”, and thus should ensure you consistently meet, or ideally exceed customer expectations when it comes to upcoming features.
+It sounds simple written out, but if you start from this point when responding to feature requests, your answer should almost always be in the form of “We’re doing that,” “We’re not doing that,” or “We might do that,” and thus should ensure you consistently meet or ideally exceed customer expectations when it comes to upcoming features.

 Originally published May 4, 2018 | View revision history